12 Research Opportunities in Mechanical Engineering for High School Students

 4. MIT's Women’s Technology Program (WTP)

-This year, WTP is specifically focused on following a mechanical engineering track.
-The program is completely free, a rigorous four-week experience aimed at providing high school students with mechanical engineering-focused curricula and lab experience.
-For example, you can expect in-depth study of subject areas such as fluid mechanics, materials, statics, heat transfer, thermodynamics, and engineering design.
+This program is a free, rigorous four-week experience that offers high school students mechanical engineering-focused curricula and lab experience.
+You will study fluid mechanics, materials, statics, heat transfer, thermodynamics, and engineering design.
 The program is led by graduate students in the MIT mechanical engineering department and focuses on empowering underrepresented students.

 Cost: None